 Advantages:

-• Attracting Customers: Competitive pricing during off-peak seasons can draw in customers who may have been deterred by higher prices during peak periods.
+- Attracting Customers: Competitive pricing during off-peak seasons can draw in customers who may have been deterred by higher prices during peak periods.

-• Maximizing Utilization: Offering lower prices during slower periods encourages customers to rent items, increasing overall equipment utilization.
+- Maximizing Utilization: Offering lower prices during slower periods encourages customers to rent items, increasing overall equipment utilization.

-How To Calculate Inventory Prices
+How To Calculate Rental Item Prices

 Below is an oversimplified calculator you can use to get started.
 This will be the minimum daily rental price.
 Make sure to add in additional costs.

-Please keep in mind that the above calculations are simplified, and that you should consider your own business goals and needs when pricing your inventory.
-This calculator is meant to give you a jumping off point and shows one way that businesses can calculate pricing on an item.
-It is imperative that you factor in market research and your company’s positioning strategy.
-For example, if your company offers white glove service, you should price at a premium.
-Or, if your target audience is more price conscientious, you may want to lower the expectations for the service provided.
+This calculator is meant to give you a jumping-off point and shows one way that businesses can calculate pricing on an item.
+You must factor in market research and your company’s positioning strategy.
+For example, if your company offers white glove service, you should price it at a premium.
+Or, if your target audience is more price-conscious, you may want to lower the expectations for the service provided.

 Other costs that need to be considered